When you create a catalog to deliver desktops or apps, an image is used (with other settings) as a template for creating the machines.

 - Import an image from Azure.
 After you import an image from Azure, you can then use that image when creating a catalog.
 Or, you can use that image to create a new image, and then customize it by adding apps.
 Then, you can use that customized image when creating a catalog.

-When you create a catalog, the service verifies that the image uses a valid operating system, and has a Citrix VDA and troubleshooting tools installed (along with other checks).
+When you create a catalog, Citrix DaaS for Azure verifies that the image uses a valid operating system, and has a Citrix VDA and troubleshooting tools installed (along with other checks).

 Display image information

-From the Manage > Quick Deploy dashboard in the service, expand Master Images on the right.
+From the Manage > Quick Deploy dashboard, expand Master Images on the right.
 The display lists the images that Citrix provides, and images you created and imported.